fiaas/fiaas-deploy-daemon/docs/v3_spec.md

 ```

-### maxium
+### maximum

 | **Type** | **Required** |
 |----------|--------------|
 | int      | no           |

-Maximum number of Pods to run for the application.
+Maximum number of pods to run for the application.

-If maximum If `minimum` and `maximum` is set to the same value, autoscaling will be disabled.
+If `minimum` and `maximum` are set to the same value, autoscaling will be disabled.

 Default value: